 - Cream together the softened cream cheese and butter.

-- Then mix in the powdered sugar and vanilla.
-Blend until smooth.
+- Blend in powdered sugar and vanilla until smooth.

-- Spread frosting on the rolls while they are still warm.
+- Spread the frosting on the rolls while they are still warm.
+Enjoy!